Contents

 1. Deactivation by steaming

-Tea leaf picking for Goishicha is not leaf plucking but twig clipping.
-The leaves picked with twigs are steamed to deactivate oxidative enzymes in the leaves.
+Tea leaf picking for Goishicha involves twig clipping instead of leaf plucking.
+The leaves are then steamed to deactivate oxidative enzymes.

 2. Molding

-The steamed leaves are spread, piled, and left for about a week on a straw mat in the molding room.
-Fermentation starts then and lactic acid bacteria grow on the tea leaf.
+After steaming, the leaves are spread and left for around a week on a straw mat in a molding room where fermentation begins, and lactic acid bacteria grow on the tea leaf.

 3. Pickling